 ‘He that ploweth should plow in hope,’ as Blake urged.
 Create your work in hope, but judge it in despair.
 Who of us has not felt the exhilaration of working better than we know, and then the dismay of discovering that what we’ve made falls far short of what we planned?

 A writer has a brace of adversaries to tussle with, first the blank page, and then the full one.

-2 Corrupted taste
+2 Time, taste and tradition

 Each day good taste is stripped of a little more of its influence, but bad taste goes on insensibly gaining ground.

 Years of success had depraved his taste.
-He had lapsed from plain dignity into purple decoration, and bought publicity by peddling his judgment.
+He had lapsed from plain dignity into purple decoration, and had bought publicity by peddling his judgment.
 He ‘ruined a fine tenor voice for effects that bring down the house,’ as Auden phrased it.
 May you be spared the misfortune of success, and die before praise gets a chance to debauch you.